top of page

 BLM_JCSTS.png

-JCSTS' model focuses on 5 core competencies.
-Individual courses are designed to meet one or more of these competencies.
-Built into each course are learning activities and assessment tools that a student can complete on her/his own time frame for up to one year from the start date.
+All JCSTS programs are designed to meet one or more of these competencies.
+Built into each course are learning activities and assessment tools that a student can complete relatively independently within a prescribed time frame.

 "Education is a by-product of relationships."